-- (6) References in this section to dealing are references to selling or letting for hire, offering for hire, offering in public or distributing. - (7) This section applies where a work is falsely represented as being an adaptation of the work of a person as it applies where the work is falsely attributed to a person as author.
+(6) References in this section to dealing are references to selling or letting for hire, offering for hire, offering or exposing for sale or hire, exhibiting in public or distributing.

+(7) This section applies where a work is falsely represented as being an adaptation of the work of a person as it applies where the work is falsely attributed to a person as author.